 The mission of the Mary Ann Swetland Center for Environmental Health is to study the complex interplay between the environment and health.
 The center places special emphasis on investigating the environmental determinants of health inequities to translate these findings into policies and practices that promote community and population health.

-The strategic vision of the Swetland Center is to innovate and apply community systems science for environmental health equity by:
+The strategic vision of the Swetland Center is to leverage diverse skills and experiences through transformative research, training and community engagement in order to achieve environmental health equity by:

 - Integrating environmental health and community systems science into medical and graduate education

-- Engaging the community in environmental health research and action
+- Engaging the community in research translation to inform changes in policy and practice

 The Swetland Center has a three-pronged approach that will be achieved through three cores within the center related to research, training, and education, and community engagement.
 Our goal is to build capacity for the next generation of scientists to work alongside our community partners to promote healthy places for people to thrive.